How to Make Notes of Current Affairs for UPSC Preparation?May 6, 2023

 The syllabus of the UPSC examination is vast and lengthy.
 So, it becomes tough to cover all the topics of each subject.
 Candidates who are preparing for the IAS exam have to be smart with their preparation and make a proper strategy that can lead them to their desired goal.

-There are best IAS coaching in delhi which provides online study material, ebooks, and magazines for the overall preparation of the UPSC exam.
+There are the best IAS coaching in Delhi which provides online IAS Coaching along with study material, ebooks, and magazines for the overall preparation for the UPSC exam.

 Here are some tips about how to make notes of Current affairs for UPSC preparation: